Where to watch the Australian Grand Prix and Formula One World Championship online

 Alternatively, Foxtel’s Fox Sports will provide race coverage and will live broadcast all practice, qualifying and races.
 Network Ten only provides coverage of the Australian GP and offers highlights of all other Formula One races.
 If you want to follow the 2018 World Championship closely, Fox Sports is your best bet.

 Don’t have Foxtel?
 You can also stream the races with Foxtel Now.
 The streaming platform comes with no contracts, so you can cancel your subscription anytime.
 To access Fox Sports you’ll require the Sport Pack, which is a Premium Pack.

 To access it, you'll need to be subscribed to a Starter Pack, which costs from $10/month.
 You can choose between Lifestyle, Docos, Kids, Drama and Pop and you can add Sports for an additional $29/month, bringing your subscription price to $39/month minimum.

 Foxtel Now is available on computers, mobile devices, PS4, Chromecast/Airplay, Telstra TV and the Foxtel Now Box.
-New subscribers can take advantage of the two-week free trial.
+New subscribers can take advantage of the 10-day free trial.

 - Everything from Apple’s Showtime Event: Apple News+, Apple Card, Apple Arcade and Apple TV+

 - This week in streaming: The bloody end of Bonnie and Clyde